algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 To "allocate" a new node, we simply increase `n_tree` by $B$ if it is a data node or by $2 \cdot B$ if it is an internal node.

+`std::set` needs at least 32 bytes.
+3 pointers (parent, left, right), plus another 8, while we need ~5.2 *on average* and slightly over 8 in the worst case. (sequential inserts)

 ### Searching

 We used permutations when we implemented [S-trees](../s-tree/#optimization).
 Storing values in permuted order will make inserts much harder, so we change the approach.

-Using popcount instead of tzcnt: the index i is equal to the number of keys less than x, so we can compare x against all keys, combine the vector mask any way we want, call maskmov, and then calculate the number of set bits with popcnt.
+Using popcount instead of tzcnt: the index i is equal to the number of keys less than x, so we can compare x against all keys, combine the vector mask any way we want, call `maskmov`, and then calculate the number of set bits with popcnt.
 This removes the need to store the keys in any particular order, which lets us skip the permutation step and also use this procedure on the last layer as well.

 ```c++
 typedef __m256i reg;